glpi-project/doc-agent/README.md

 Results will be avaiable in the `build/html` directory :)

-Note that it actually uses the default theme, which differs locally and on readthedocs system.
+Note that it actually uses the readthedocs theme installed in your virtual environment and it can differ locally from the one on readthedocs system.

 Note also to not use docutils later than 0.16 as 0.17.1 still breaks pages as of this writing.